YitingLiu97/portfolio-2020/about.md

 ![/assets/profile_square.jpg](/assets/profile_square.jpg){:class="img-responsive"}

-I am an award-winning designer, developer, and multi-disciplinary creative technologist working across music, healthcare, digital art, virtual production, and immersive storytelling to innovate the future of interactive experiences.
+Yiting is an award-winning XR lead developer developer, technology strategist and multi-disciplinary creative technologist working across music, healthcare, digital art, virtual production, and immersive storytelling to innovate the future of interactive experiences.

-I have been reinventing the interactive experience through digital content, leading multicultural corporations to develop creative platforms and solutions with Fortune 500 companies: Accenture, Disney, CitiBank, ComCast (Universal Studios), Crédit Agricole, Disney, and ESPN.
+She has been reinventing the interactive experience through digital content, leading multicultural corporations to develop creative platforms and solutions with Fortune 500 companies: Accenture, Disney, CitiBank, ComCast (Universal Studios), Crédit Agricole, Disney, and ESPN.

-My mission is to utilize technology to build a better and kinder world.
-I deliver on that vision while creating highly collaborative environments and producing audacious experiences for the future of the internet by carrying my expertise across disciplines, storytelling, creative technology, XR/AR/VR, 3D design, music and immersive production.
+Her mission is to utilize technology to build a better and kinder world.
+She delivers on that vision while creating highly collaborative environments and producing audacious experiences for the future of the internet by carrying my expertise across disciplines, storytelling, creative technology, XR/AR/VR, 3D design, music and immersive production.

-I am especially committed to bridging the gap between technology and people.
-I am devoted to the future of the next generation of storytellers, artists, and creators.
-I aim to challenge the norm in storytelling and immersive experiences by combining multiple mediums and technology.
+She is especially committed to bridging the gap between technology and people.
+She is devoted to the future of the next generation of storytellers, artists, and creators.
+She aims to challenge the norm in storytelling and immersive experiences by combining multiple mediums and technology.

 # [Resume](/assets/Yiting Liu Resume.pdf)